Nana-Owusu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5 displays the first 10 lines of a file
 Task 6 displays the third line in a file
-Task 7 diplays text in the file \*\\'"Best School"\'\\*$\?\*\*\*\*\* Task 8 displays the result of the command ls -la
+Task 7 diplays text in the file \*\\'"Best School"\'\\*$\?\*\*\*\*\* Task 8 displays the result of the command ls -l
+Task 9 displays the last line of the file iacta